OAuth DC Handbook

 1) Install Directly from the Atlassian Marketplace

-This is the recommended approach for most users, especially for Cloud and Server/Data Center instances.
+This is the recommended approach for most users, especially for Server and Data Center instances

 Steps: